Skip to main content

 It is pale yellow in color, with an alcohol content of around 11%.
 Its flavor is very specific, and it pairs well with seafood.
 It also goes well with pintxos.
 It’s worth trying it!

-SAGARDOA / SIDRA •
+• SAGARDOA / CIDER •

 The native drink par excellence, this is a fermented apple juice low in alcohol made by traditional methods that distinguish it from cider made in other parts of Europe.

-• VINO RIOJA ALAVESA •
+• RIOJA ALAVESA WINE •

 La Rioja Alavesa is one of the most important geographic enclaves in the world in terms of wine culture.
 Its wines are worldfamous and we shouldn’t miss an opportunity to try them.
 Some details we should know are that “young wine” refers to a recently bottled wine, normally fruity and mild in flavor, “crianza” an older wine aged partly in barrel and partly in bottle with more intense flavors, and “reserva and gran reserva” are wines cask and bottleaged over more than 3 and 5 years, which are made from highquality harvests.